FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Chapter House Management

-VCE1 - For members who do not do their house duties on time the chapter has an accountability mechanism called the 'wheel of justice'.
-On the wheel of justice are the less desirable house duties that every member only does once or twice a quarter, the wheel is spun, and that member draws a name as well and he takes that member's less than desirable cleaning duty.
+VCE1 - For members who do not do their house duties on time the chapter has an accountability mechanism called the 'Wheel of Justice'.
+On the Wheel of Justice are the less desirable house duties that every member only does once or twice a quarter, the wheel is spun, and that member draws a name as well and he takes that member's less than desirable cleaning duty.

 VCE2 - The chapter utilizes a House Director, with two House Managers as assistants.
 The House Director is responsible primarily for proactively identifying areas in the chapter house that need improvement, while the house managers organize and enforce cleaning schedules.

 VCE3 - The chapter has in place a bylaw that requires members to live in the chapter house for one full year.
 This ensures the house is always full.
+When the number of beds exceeds the number of members who have not yet fulfilled the requirement to live in the house, the chapter solicits volunteers and then does a drawing among the youngest members (those with the lowest badge number) to fill the house.

 VCE4 - The chapter has implemented a Chapter House Damages Contract/Committee to deal with house damages and hold members and alumni accountable for any damages they may cause.